-Currently he is a professor at University of Denver Graduate School of Professional Psychology and, in the past he worked at Barry University (Miami Shores, Florida), St. Lawrence University (Canton, New York), University of Utah (Salt Lake City, Utah), and University of Physical Education in Gdańsk (Poland) Courses that he has taught include psycho-social aspects of sport, applied sport psychology, consulting methods and practices, group dynamics in sports, motor learning and control, training planning and periodization, psychophysiological aspects in human movement, research methods, and qualitative research methods in exercise and sport sciences.
+Currently he is a professor at University of Denver Graduate School of Professional Psychology and, in the past he worked at Barry University (Miami Shores, Florida), St. Lawrence University (Canton, New York), University of Utah (Salt Lake City, Utah), and University of Physical Education in Gdansk (Poland) Courses that he has taught include psycho-social aspects of sport, applied sport psychology, consulting methods and practices, group dynamics in sports, motor learning and control, training planning and periodization, psychophysiological aspects in human movement, research methods, and qualitative research methods.

-He has over 40 publications (of which 19 are published in peer-reviewed journals, 11 re book chapters, 1 is a co-edited book, and 12 are publications for different professional journals).
-He delivered over 60 professional presentations on national and international level and over 30 invited and educational lectures and workshops in the United States, Canada, Greece, Denmark, and Poland.
+He has over 40 publications (of which 19 are published in peer-reviewed journals, 11 re book chapters, 1 is a co-edited book, and 13 are publications for different professional journals).
+He delivered over 70 professional presentations on national and international level and over 60 invited and educational lectures and workshops in the United States, Canada, Greece, Denmark, Mexico, and Poland.
 His publications and professional presentations focus on sport psychology practice for performance enhancement and psychological well-being, coach-athlete relationships, and coping strategies in elite performers.
 For two years (2004 – 2006) he served as an Associate Editor for The Sport Psychologist and he currently serves on its Editorial Board.
 In 2006 he was nominated for the President of Association of Applied Sport Psychology (AASP), which has membership from about 30 countries.
 He currently serves in the Managerial Council of the International Society of Sport Psychology (2013-2017).